Spam texts are out of control say all 51 Attorneys General

 Always remember, the IRS or any body of government will never contact you via text message, and very rarely even contact you by phone.
 Likewise, a legitimate service like UPS, or a trusted store like Best Buy or Amazon also likely won’t contact you via text message unless you explicitly requested it.

-Before hitting the link sent to you via text, it’s always wise to ask yourself if you requested to be contacted by text, and then take a closer look at the number, which should make it pretty clear if they are. claiming to be who they said.
-Should you receive a spam or suspicious text message, follow these steps to further protect yourself:
+Before hitting the link sent to you via text, it’s always wise to ask yourself if you requested to be contacted by text and then take a closer look at the number, which should make it pretty clear if they are. claiming to be who they said.
+Should you receive a spam or suspicious text message, follow these steps to protect yourself further:

 • Report the attempted scam to the FCC by forwarding them to 7726

 • Never type STOP to prevent them from contacting you again.
-As doing so won’t stop them, but could result in your being texted even more
+Doing so won’t stop them, but it could result in your being texted even more.

 How to block spam texts on your phone